CLI Reference

 Machine-readable output

-haptix tree --json | jq '.elements[] | select(.traits | contains("button"))'
+haptix tool tree --json | jq '.elements[] | select(.traits | contains("button"))'

-haptix device-info --json
+haptix tool device-info --json